fno2010/first-order-cal/README.md

 > **NOTE:** This is a homework of the AI course for undergraduate students.
-I just make it open source for some study purpose.
+> I just make it open source for some study purpose.
 >
-> The program is based on Python 2.7.
-I will upgrade it to Python 3 later.
-But may not maintain it for the long term.
+> The program is compatible with both Python 2.7 and Python 3 now.

 ## Usage